fairhopeweb/docs-4/data/data-sources/queries.md

 ### Parameter default value

 When you create a parameter, we have then option of setting a "Default Value".
-The query will use this value when the parameter is not supplied by the caller.
+The query will use this value when the parameter is not supplied.

 ## Schema

 The schema defines a list of fields that describe the output from your query.
 All queries must define a schema.

-Once you have set up your query, clicking "Run Query" will automatically populate your schema.
+Once you have set up your query, click "Run Query" to automatically create your schema.
 You may then manually add and remove fields from your schema.